akuyper/L01-review/README.md

 ## Instructions

-After creating their own github repo and connecting it to their RStudio, students should work through the questions provided in `LO1_review.html`.
-A template is provided (rename as lastname_firstname_L01.Rmd).
+After creating your own github repository and connecting it to your RStudio, you should work through the questions provided in `LO1_review.html`.
+A template is provided (rename as lastname_firstname_L01.qmd).

-Students will need to submit their knitted html file which should contain a link to their github repo.
+You will only need to submit the rendered html file which should contain a link to your github repo.
+Including the github repo link takes the place of having to submit the additional qmd and r files.
 See canvas for submission details.